 4. Using this guide's chapter on Techniques for Writing Community Rights Laws, have your group draft a law that will get to the root of solving your community's problem.
 Try to have various people in your group design their own law, and then compare, debate, edit, and merge the best drafts together.
 The actual writing of the law is extremely important because your local government's attorney and legal counsel will likely not fix any problems in your law but will often, along with other corporate interests, use the problems as excuses to prevent the passage of the law.
 Unfortunately, the legal counsels for most local governments - trained to be comfortable in the box of the "allowable remedies" - often become roadblocks to your local Community Rights law; not supporters.
-Their job is to keep the local government from getting sued in the short term, not to build a legal system that can sustain long term social and environmental justice.
+Their job is to https://celdf.org/wp-content/uploads/2015/08/CommonSense-3rd-edition-July-2018.pdf keep the local government from getting sued in the short term, not to build a legal system that can sustain long term social and environmental justice.

-CELDF's "Common Sense" Guide: celdf.org/2015/06/common-sense-a-community-rights-organizing-primer-from-celdf/ See page 9 of this DIY Guide for details
+3 CELDF's "Common Sense" Guide:

+4See page 10 of this DIY Guide for details

 - Although not necessary, due to the extreme importance in the wording of the law it may be beneficial to seek out legal support to fine-tune your law before continuing to the next step.
 Contact CELDF, or another public interest law firm that is not afraid to operate outside the box of "allowable remedies."
 Start by inquiring with attorneys who are part of the National Lawyers Guild. - By drafting the Community Rights law early in the process (written in a way that actually would solve the problem facing your community) it will help your group attract the support of others by exemplifying what your group is hoping to achieve. - 5.
 Get the word out about the threat facing your community and your Community Rights solution!
-No matter which law enacting strategy your group chooses you will need the community's awareness and support to make it happen: - Have people in your group give presentations to other groups and organizations in and around your community to help build a coalition of support: - Watch/show CELDF's Community Rights "Primer" video. - Have those groups sign official resolutions of support and have them email the resolution to you and their elected officials. - Compile a number of groups' resolutions and use them as leverage to get your elected officials to support your Community Rights law. - Often neighboring community members who lack the support to start a Community Rights campaign on their own, will support your efforts, knowing your groups actions will help normalize the movement.
-This normalization creates political momentum that makes it easier for other Community Rights campaigns to emerge and succeed.

-• Contact CELDF to host a Community Rights Workshop or Democracy School in your community (see page 9 for details).
+No matter which law enacting strategy your group chooses you will need the community's awareness and support to make it happen: - Have people in your group give presentations to other groups and organizations in and around your community to help build a coalition of support: - ♦ Watch/show CELDF's Community Rights "Primer" video. - ♦ Have those groups sign official resolutions of support and have them email the resolution to you and their elected officials. - ♦ Compile a number of groups' resolutions and use them as leverage to get your elected officials to support your Community Rights law. - Often neighboring community members who lack the support to start a Community Rights campaign on their own, will support your efforts, knowing your groups actions will help normalize the movement.
+This normalization creates political momentum that makes it easier for other Community Rights campaigns to emerge and succeed. - Contact CELDF to host a Community Rights Workshop or Democracy School in your community (see page 9 for details). - Have your group draft a concise and informative email about what your group is trying to do, and then have everyone in your group send it to others in and around your community, including your elected representatives. - Tell and inform others to tell and inform their local elected officials about the need for the Community Rights law. - Host a community forum on the issue and advertise the event in your community's newspapers, online forums, or leaflet neighborhoods.